-Only elders who are actively pastoring a church in that conference or serving in an appointed or elected position in the Church of the United Brethren in Christ shall be eligible for nomination and election.
+Only elders who are actively pastoring a church in that conference or serving in an appointed or elected position in the Church of the United Brethren in Christ shall be eligible for nomination, election, and service.

 3. Nomination of Laity